ArtisanMobile/devdocs/_posts/2014-05-08-callbacks.md

   <p>If the first playlist has already been downloaded when this call is made this becomes a blocking call and the block of code is executed immediately.</p>
 </div>

-You can check if the first Artisan playlist has been downloaded in this app process with isFirstPlaylistDownloaded.
+You can check if the first Artisan playlist has been downloaded in this app process with ArtisanManager.isFirstPlaylistDownloaded.

 {% highlight java %}
-ArtisanManager.isFirstPlaylistDownloaded()
+if (ArtisanManager.isFirstPlaylistDownloaded()) {
+  Intent nextActivityIntent = new Intent(this, MainActivity.class);
+  startActivity(nextActivityIntent);
+  finish();
+}
 {% endhighlight %}

 If this is true when you first register your callback with onFirstPlaylistDownloaded(Activity, ArtisanManagerCallback) then your callback will execute immediately.